LeroyBG/skeleton/README.md

 #### Server, Frontend Component
 **Additional Requisites**
 - `node.js` and `npm` installed ([instructions](https://nodejs.org/en))
 ##### Frontend Initialization
 The frontend can be used as a standalone site/app or incorporated into another SvelteKit app.
 The standalone app is useful if you'd like to test Skeleton before incorporating it into your project.
+*Note:* The backend must also be [initialized](##### Backend Initialization) for the frontend to work.
+Initialize the frontend first, so you can supply the frontend url to the backend.

 **Standalone App**
 In `App.svelte`, replace the value of `SKELETON_SERVER_URL`, `SKELETON_CLIENT_ID`, and `SKELETON_REDIRECT_URI` variables with your Spotify Web API details.